asdc-s5/Temporal-expression-normalization-with-fill-mask/README.md

 This repo corresponds to the paper "A Novel Methodology for Enhancing Cross-Language and Domain Adaptability in Temporal Expression Normalization".

-For using the code please refer to the read.me in the code folder.
+For using the code, please refer to the README.md in the code folder.